- Download our Moving to Egypt Guide (PDF)

-Those without assistance from their employer in finding accommodation should consider hiring a real-estate agent to navigate the language barrier and the local property market in order to find the perfect home in Egypt.
-Alternatively, one could go it alone.
-Make sure to being someone along to translate if need be.
+Those without assistance from their employer in finding accommodation should consider hiring a real estate agent to navigate the language barrier and the local property market to find the perfect home in Egypt.
+Alternatively, one could go it alone, but they should ensure they bring someone along to translate if need be.

 Types of accommodation in Egypt

-There are many benefits that come with living close to other expats.
-Having someone to ask for advice and being around others who have experienced the same challenges make it easier to adjust to life in the country as it's likely to be culturally different to an expat's own.
+Many benefits come with living close to other expats.
+Having someone to ask for advice and being around others who have experienced the same challenges makes it easier to adjust to life in the country, as it's likely to be culturally different from an expat's own.

-Expats tend to earn higher salaries than the local community, and hence live in more affluent areas.
+Expats tend to earn higher salaries than the local community and hence live in more affluent areas.
 In these areas, one can expect a wide range of amenities.
+There are also standalone villas available, which typically come equipped with gardens.

 Finding accommodation in Egypt